influxdata/docs-v2/content/v2.0/cloud/rate-limits.md

 - 2 buckets
 - 72-hour retention period

-To increase your rate limits, upgrade to the Pay As You Go option.
+To remove the rate limits, upgrade to the Pay As You Go option.

 ## Pay As You Go option